XrosLiang/Graph2Tree/README.md

-# Generative Adversarial Zero-Shot Relational Learning for Knowledge Graphs
+# Graph-to-Tree Learning for Solving Math Word Problems

 PyTorch implementation of Graph based Math Word Problem solver described in our ACL 2020 paper Graph-to-Tree Learning for Solving Math Word Problems.
 In this work, we propose a solution for Math Word Problem Solving via graph neural network.